This Utila travel guide will help you plan a fun and stress-free trip!

 La Casita – nextdoor to Mama Rosa’s sit colourful little La Casita.
 This place is also really popular with divers probably because of the reasonably priced menu and decent food.

-The Pink Flamingo – only opened for breakfast and lunch, the Pink Flamingo has a great location with tables and hammocks overlooking the water.
+The Pink Flamingo Utila – only opened for breakfast and lunch, the Pink Flamingo Utila has a great location with tables and hammocks overlooking the water.
 They have a lot of vegan and vegetarian options and is a great place for a healthy breakfast.
+Enjoying a drink at the Pink Flamingo is one of the nicest ways to while away a few hours in the Utila sunshine.

 Is there a supermarket on Utila?

-There are a number of small tiendas on the island where you can get a lot of things that you need.
+There are a number of small tiendas on the island where you can get the basics.
 Bush’s Supermarket on Main Street is one of the biggest and has a great range of products.
 You can also pay on card here without being charged a 5% surcharge like most places on the island will charge.

 Where can I get laundry done in Utila?